Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Why This Story Matters

-Theranos isn't just a fraud story.
-It's a story about how credibility works — and how easily it can be manufactured.
-Holmes understood that in Silicon Valley, you don't need a working product.
-You need a compelling narrative, powerful allies, and enough secrecy to prevent anyone from checking the data.
+This isn't just a fraud story.
+It's a story about how credibility actually works.
+Holmes figured out something kinda terrifying: in Silicon Valley, you don't need a working product.
+You need a compelling narrative, powerful friends, and enough secrecy to stop anyone from checking.

-The board was the key.
-Once Kissinger and Shultz were on board, every subsequent investor assumed due diligence had already been done.
-Nobody wanted to be the person who questioned the judgment of two former Secretaries of State.
+The board was the whole game.
+Once Kissinger and Shultz were in, every investor after that assumed somebody had already done the due diligence.
+Nobody wanted to be the person questioning two former Secretaries of State.
 Social proof replaced actual proof.
+And $700 million walked through the door.

 Glen's Take

-I know how due diligence is supposed to work because I used to do it for a living.
+Due diligence isn't complicated.
+I did it every day for years.
 Step one: verify the claims.
-Not “listen to the pitch and check who's on the board.”
+Not “listen to the pitch and see who's on the board.”
 Actually verify.
-Ask for data.
+Get the data.
 Send it to an independent lab.
-Have someone who understands the science look at the results.
-This costs maybe $50,000.
-The investors who skipped this step lost $700 million.
+Have someone who knows the science look at results.
+This costs maybe $50K.
+The investors who skipped this step?
+Lost $700 million.
+Seven.
+Hundred.
+Million.

-But here's the part that really gets me: Tyler Shultz was 24 years old, spending $400,000 he didn't have in legal fees to tell the truth, while his own grandfather — a former Secretary of State — sided with the person lying.
+But the Tyler Shultz thing is what really gets me.
+24 years old.
+Spending $400K he didn't have in legal fees just to tell the truth.
+While his own grandfather — George freakin' Shultz, former Secretary of State — sided with the person who was lying.
 That's not a corporate governance failure.
 That's a moral one.

-Theranos is proof that credibility is a commodity, not a guarantee.
 If Henry Kissinger is on the board, it means Henry Kissinger is on the board.
 It does not mean the technology works.
-I will never stop being amazed that $700 million went in and nobody checked.
+Credibility is a commodity, not a guarantee. $700 million went in.
+Nobody checked.
+I genuinely will never get over it.

 $9B valuation.
 Zero working tests.
 Share this timeline.